litian96/galaxy_evolution/README.md

 # galaxy_evolution

-project in my 2017 summer intern at ETH
+project of my 2017 summer intern at ETH